-Year Ended 31-Mar-20 31-Mar-21 £'000 £'000 Estimated Liabilities in the Scheme (119,427) (150,759) Estimated Assets in the Scheme 86,018 103,508 Net Asset / (Liability) arising from Defined Benefit (33,409) (47,251) Obligation
+Year Ended 31-Mar-21 £'000 31-Mar-22 £'000 Estimated Liabilities in the Scheme (150,759) (150,473) Estimated Assets in the Scheme 103,508 114,930 Net Asset / (Liability) arising from Defined Benefit (47,251) (35,543) Obligation

-The £13.84 million increase in the net liability between years reflects the reduction in the discount rate between the years.
-The negative effect of this on net liability has been in part offset by the strong investment returns in the year.
+The £11.708 million decrease in the net liability between years reflects both improved returns from investments, which strengthened the scheme's assets, and an increase in the net discount rate which reduced its liability.
 The impacts of the McCloud judgement and GMP equalisations referred to in 4g below are also reflected in the valuation.
 The relative movement in individual asset and liability valuations are set out in the following two tables.